 TEDx Johannesburg, ZA

-Johnny is a Senior Fellow at Code for Africa, an Atlantic Fellow for Social and Economic Equity at the London School of Economics, and a BMW Responsible Leader.
-He is also the co-founder of africanDRONE, a pan-African initiative focused on using drones for public-interest storytelling, mapping, and analysis, and the director of Millefoto, his wider studio for photography, film, and visual storytelling.
+Johnny is an Atlantic Fellow for Social and Economic Equity at the London School of Economics, a Senior Fellow at Code for Africa, and co-founder of africanDRONE, a pan-African initiative using drones for public-interest storytelling and mapping.
+He is represented by Buchkunst Berlin and lives between Berlin, Cape Town, and the USA.

 He can be reached at johnny@unequalscenes.com.